finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

         TransactionPortfoliosApi apiInstance = ApiFactoryBuilder.build(fileName).build(TransactionPortfoliosApi.class);
         String scope = "scope_example"; // String | The scope of the transaction portfolio.
         String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the scope this uniquely identifies   the transaction portfolio.
-        String instrumentEventId = "instrumentEventId_example"; // String | The ID of the instrument event whose virtual transactions should be overridden.
+        String instrumentEventId = "instrumentEventId_example"; // String | The ID of the instrument event whose virtual transactions should be overridden or suppressed.
-        List<TransactionRequest> transactionRequest = Arrays.asList(); // List<TransactionRequest> | A list of transactions to replace the virtual transactions generated by the instrument event.
+        OverrideVirtualTransactionsRequest overrideVirtualTransactionsRequest = new OverrideVirtualTransactionsRequest(); // OverrideVirtualTransactionsRequest | The overrides and suppressions to upsert, keyed by the virtual transaction id being overridden or suppressed.
         String portfolioEffectiveAt = "portfolioEffectiveAt_example"; // String | The effective datetime used to resolve the portfolio.
 Defaults to the current LUSID system datetime if not specified.
-        Boolean preserveProperties = true; // Boolean | If set to false, the entire property set will be overwritten by the provided properties.
-If not specified or set to true, only the properties provided will be updated.
+        Boolean preserveProperties = true; // Boolean | If set to false, the entire property set of an updated override entry will be overwritten by the provided properties.
+If not specified or set to true, only the properties provided will be updated. try {
-        String dataModelScope = "dataModelScope_example"; // String | The optional scope of a Custom Data Model to use String dataModelCode = "dataModelCode_example"; // String | The optional code of a Custom Data Model to use try {
             // uncomment the below to set overrides at the request level
-            // OverrideVirtualTransactionsResponse result = apiInstance.upsertVirtualTransactionOverride(scope, code, instrumentEventId, transactionRequest, portfolioEffectiveAt, preserveProperties, dataModelScope, dataModelCode).execute(opts);
+            // UpsertVirtualTransactionOverrideResponse result = apiInstance.upsertVirtualTransactionOverride(scope, code, instrumentEventId, overrideVirtualTransactionsRequest, portfolioEffectiveAt, preserveProperties).execute(opts);

-            OverrideVirtualTransactionsResponse result = apiInstance.upsertVirtualTransactionOverride(scope, code, instrumentEventId, transactionRequest, portfolioEffectiveAt, preserveProperties, dataModelScope, dataModelCode).execute();
+            UpsertVirtualTransactionOverrideResponse result = apiInstance.upsertVirtualTransactionOverride(scope, code, instrumentEventId, overrideVirtualTransactionsRequest, portfolioEffectiveAt, preserveProperties).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {
             System.err.println("Exception when calling TransactionPortfoliosApi#upsertVirtualTransactionOverride");